SharathTunu/maze-navigator/README.md

 ### Story 4:
 Follow winding paths.
 ### Implementation:
-Its the same as rooms i.e., hallways hallways stacked together but instead of being side to side they are linked end to end.
+Its the same as rooms i.e., hallways stacked together but instead of being side to side they are linked end to end.
 But the implementation approach for story 3 holds true for the story 4 as well

 ### Story 5: